 Our person centred approach

-The Cardinal Hume Centre is committed to safeguarding and promoting the welfare of the children, young people, adults, with whom we work, as well as our staff and volunteers.
+The Cardinal Hume Centre is committed to safeguarding and promoting the welfare of the children, young people and adults with whom we work, as well as our staff and volunteers.

 We actively encourage a culture of safeguarding across the organisation.
 This involves our staff and volunteers knowing how to communicate and record information around any concern of abuse, and taking appropriate action.